 Luckily for us, polyphenols have a similar impact on human health, and, like plants, the healthier the soil (or, in our case, our microbiome), the more polyphenols can be used.

 While polyphenols may sound like a bit of a fancy-schmancy trend, you’re likely sipping on polyphenols right now; they’re not hard to find.
-Tea, vegetables, and fruit are all rich in polyphenols.
-Examples of polyphenols are flavonoids found in herbal tea, cacao, chia seeds, ellagitannins in pomegranate and resveratrol found in red wine.
+Tea, coffee (you can buy plain kraft sleeves to make coffee even easier to drink, so you get polyphenols in your body, but also an effortless drinking experience), vegetables, and fruit are all rich in polyphenols.
+Examples of polyphenols are flavonoids found in herbal tea, cacao, chia seeds, ellagitannins in pomegranate, and resveratrol found in red wine.